deep-diver/KaggleNotebook-Notes/Bengali.AI Handwritten Grapheme Classification/fastai from Iafoss.md

     return cv2.resize(img,(size,size))
 ```

 As you can see, `crop_resize` function does three things.
 First, make the image cropped.
-Second, some small background pixels are padded to give some room for the image.
-Lastly, the image gets resized to make sure every images are in the same size.
+Second, some small background pixels are padded to to make sure every images are in the same size.
+For instance, if the height is longer than width, the width will be padded to expand the size.
+Lastly, the image gets resized to become a desired size.

 ```python
 def cropped_img(img0, thres=80):